-Shang Residences at Wack Wack is uniquely situated in an upscale neighborhood in Mandaluyong City with views of the Wack Wack Golf & Country Club.
+Shang Residences at Wack Wack is uniquely situated in an upscale neighborhood in Mandaluyong City with The Wack Wack Golf & Country Club serving as its backdrop.
 It is just a few minutes away from the business districts in the metro, making its location ideal for busy professionals and growing families.